Sandeepkumar070/Monitoring-Dashboard/README.md

-# Monitoring-Dashboard
+This Monitoring Dashboard show all the functionality of the whole company.

-This Monitoring Dashboard show all the functionality of the whole company 𝗠𝗮𝗶𝗻 𝗗𝗮𝘀𝗵𝗯𝗼𝗮𝗿𝗱
+𝗠𝗮𝗶𝗻 𝗗𝗮𝘀𝗵𝗯𝗼𝗮𝗿𝗱
 	1) Live Production Monitoring, Monthly Plan Vs Actual Production Monitoring in Tabular and Graphical Representation
  	2) Monthly incident Record and Report in Tabular and Graphical Representation
   	3) Live/Current Model Running in Company /Plant
 	4) OEE Factors like...
 		a) Machine Availability (%)
 		b) Machine Performance (%)